Colm3na/kusama-session-keys/README.md

 # Rotate your Kusama validator session keys in one shot

 Rotate session keys for your Kusama validator node with a single command.
-This is intented to run locally on validator node.

 Based on a [script](https://paste.ubuntu.com/p/MhKM8vjVcD/) from [@fgimenez](https://github.com/fgimenez).
 Thank you!

+**NOTE:** This is intented to run locally on validator node.

 ## Install